ikraj5120/spam_detection/README.md

     c.
 SVC (Support Vector Classifier)

-4. A gridsearch using all cpu cres for finding best hyper model
+4. A GridSearch using all CPU cores for finding best hyper parameters
-5. prediction and accuracy score
+5. Test prediction and accuracy score
 6. Classification report for the model